 • The Prostate Calculator please enter)

 Other investigations, such as magnetic resonance imaging (MRI) can help tell if the cancer is has spread outside the prostate and give information about your anatomy relevant to treatment and side-effects.
 For this test, you enter a scanning machine, which makes a lot of noise, and produces high quality images of the prostate.
-It may help determe if the lymph nodes ('lymph glands') contain cancer or not.
-Sometimes, lymphotropic superparagmagnetic particles are used (this is still under trial).
-The best way to tell is by laparoscopic lymph node sampling, which is a keyhole procedure for obtaining tissue to examine under the microscope.
+It may help determine if the lymph nodes ('lymph glands') contain cancer or not.
+Sometimes, CT or PET scans are used.
+These use radioactive tracers such as choline or PSMA and are accurate.
+Occasionally, laparoscopic lymph node sampling, which is a keyhole procedure for obtaining tissue to examine under the microscope might be needed.
 This is a highly specific test for the identification of cancer in the lymph nodes.

 What are my choices?